steveloughran/engineering-proposals/qualifying-an-SDK-upgrade.md

    search identifies them.

 ## Test Setup

 To be confident the upgraded SDK works in many deployment configurations, we need to validate it with as many of the different configuration options and store types we can.

+This is done through a combination of different S3 implementations, and by having a complex test matrix of different configurations for a small set of AWS S3 test buckets.

 ### Test Buckets